CurveDocs/curve-docs/docs/liquidity-gauges-and-minting-crv/xchain-gauges/RootGaugeFactory.md

 ## **Deploying Gauges**

 The `RootGaugeFactory` allows the deployment of root gauges on Ethereum and child gauges on the child chains.
 Root gauges can only be deployed if there is a `bridger` contract set for the given chain ID, otherwise the chain is not supported.

+!!!info "Supported Chains"
-To check if a certain chain is supported can be done by calling `Bridger.get_bridger(chain_id)`.
-If a address is returnd, the chain is supported.
-If `ZERO_ADDRESS` is returned, the chain is not supportd and no root gauge can be deployed.
+    If `get_bridger(chain_id)` returns a non-zero address, the chain is supported and a `RootGauge` can be deployed.

+    ```vyper
+    >>> RootGaugeFactory.get_bridger(252)           # fraxtal
+    '0x0199429171bcE183048dccf1d5546Ca519EA9717'    # supported

+    >>> RootGaugeFactory.get_bridger(7700)          # canto
+    '0x0000000000000000000000000000000000000000'    # not supported
+    ```

 ### `deploy_gauge`
 !!! description "`RootGaugeFactory.deploy_gauge(_chain_id: uint256, _salt: bytes32) -> RootGauge`"